jundalisay/spblist/content/en/research/sarkar/knowledge/chapter-8-ghosts.md

 If you see a positive hallucination, it is a mental disease.*

-> *Superphysics Note: If you see a ghost then you have a mental issue because you let your mental body be used by disembodied minds.
+{{< n n="If you see a ghost then you have a mental issue because you let your mental body be used by disembodied minds." >}}

 If anything of this sort (preśitamánas or luminous body) comes before you, there is only one remedy to remove it -- do kiirtana or devotional chanting.